Nordstrom/kafka-connect-sqs/README.md

 ## Sink Connector

-A sink connector reads from a Kafka topic and publishes to an AWS SQS queue.
+SQS sink connector reads from a Kafka topic and publishes to an AWS SQS queue.

-A sink connector configuration has two required fields:
+Required properties:
+ * `topics`: Kafka topic to be read from.
- * `sqs.queue.url`: The URL of the SQS queue to be written to.
+ * `sqs.queue.url`: URL of the SQS queue to be written to.
- * `topics`: The Kafka topic to be read from.

-### AWS Assume Role Support options
- The connector can assume a cross-account role to enable such features as Server Side Encryption of a queue:
- * `sqs.credentials.provider.class=com.nordstrom.kafka.connect.auth.AWSAssumeRoleCredentialsProvider`: REQUIRED Class providing cross-account role assumption.
- * `sqs.credentials.provider.role.arn`: REQUIRED AWS Role ARN providing the access.
- * `sqs.credentials.provider.session.name`: REQUIRED Session name
- * `sqs.credentials.provider.external.id`: OPTIONAL (but recommended) External identifier used by the `kafka-connect-sqs` when assuming the role.
+Optional properties:
+* `sqs.region`: AWS region of the SQS queue to be written to.

 ### Sample Configuration
 ```json